vasilakisfil/Introspected-REST/README.md

 * `application/vnd.api2+json`

-But how can the client say that if you don't have `querying=graphql` then I prefer `application/vnd.api2+json`.
+But how can the client say the following?
-Only if you don't have that I want you to serve me `application/vnd.api+json` with the falling back MicroType of `querying=jsonapi`.
+If you don't have `querying=graphql` then I prefer `application/vnd.api2+json` and only if you don't have that I want you to serve me `application/vnd.api+json` with the falling back MicroType of `querying=jsonapi`.
 Having multilevel priorities is difficult in this context and could be solved only by sending 3 options to the server, essentially flatting and removing the MicroTypes priority scheme that we showed and falling back to the classic Media Type negotiation: